yaowenqiang/docker-elk/README.md

 You can also run all services in the background (detached mode) by adding the `-d` flag to the above command.

-> :warning: You must run `docker-compose build` first whenever you switch branch or update a base image.
+**:warning: You must rebuild the stack images with `docker-compose build` whenever you switch branch or update the version of an already existing stack.**

 If you are starting the stack for the very first time, please read the section below attentively.